Mount Bethel Poodles,

 A structure evaluation is performed on each puppy.
 A puppy with good structure is "comfortable in its own skin" and happier and able to perform better.
 This is especially essential to puppies that will grow and have important work like being a service dog, competing in agility and other dog sports, and also in conformation showing.

-Puppies are sent home with a bag of goodies which includes the puppy's health record, an AKC puppy info packet, a toy, information on the sire and dam, good health info on fleas ticks and vaccines, and bag of the food they have been eating.
+Puppies are sent home with a bag of goodies which includes the puppy's health record, a puppy info packet, a toy, information on the sire and dam, good health info on fleas ticks and vaccines, and some of the food they have been eating.

 CALL OR TEXT US